 How Sharon Tate Went From A Hollywood Starlet To A Manson Family Murder Victim

-Sharon Tate was a rising Hollywood star and pregnant with her first child when she was brutally murdered by the Manson family on August 9, 1969.
+In August 1969, actress Sharon Tate was gaining fame as a Hollywood star, happily married to director Roman Polanski, and eight-and-a-half months pregnant — when she was brutally murdered by the Manson Family.

 Sharon Tate

 Silver Screen Collection/Getty ImagesSharon Tate dreamt of becoming Hollywood’s next big thing.
-For a few short years, she actually was.
+For a few short years before her murder at the hands of the Manson Family in August 1969, she actually was.

-Unfortunately, Tate found herself in the crosshairs of an event that would signal the spiritual collapse of a generation, an irrevocable shift in the nation’s psyche.
-But long before the murder of Sharon Tate, she lived a largely charmed life that made her sudden end all the more tragic.
+That night, Tate found herself at the center of a grisly event that would signal the end of an era in American history and leave a macabre, lasting mark on the nation’s collective psyche.
+But long before the murder of Sharon Tate, she lived a largely charmed, sometimes tumultuous life that made her sudden end all the more tragic.

-Sharon Tate’s Early Life, From Local Fame To A Career In Film
+Sharon Tate’s Early Life, From Local Fame To Her First Film Roles

 Born Sharon Marie Tate in Dallas, Texas on January 24, 1943, to Col. Paul Tate and Doris Tate, Tate possessed star power from a young age.
 At just six months old, she was crowned Miss Tiny Tot of Dallas after her grandmother submitted some of her photos to the pageant.